 Legislative representation is a core CAP commitment to maintaining the right of Unlicensed Psychotherapists to practice psychotherapy.
 CAP is a voice for Unlicensed Psychotherapists to the Colorado state legislature and the Department of Regulatory Agencies (DORA.)
 CAP works with legislators who are interested in mental health and works to keep them informed about the relevant issues and the many dimensions of psychotherapy.

 CAP partners often with other associations and groups to address legislative issues relevant to mental health.
 CAP has supported legislation jointly with Mental Health Colorado, DORA Mental Health Task Force, Colorado Mental Health Professionals Association, and other associations representing various mental health professionals.
 Members are updated regularly about the ongoing legislative and regulatory dialogue.

-CAP hosts meetings with educational speakers several times each month for members and interested parties.
-Our calendar also includes select events of interest to the mental health community in Colorado.
+CAP hosts meetings with educational speakers for members and interested parties.
+Also, CAP members offer special events of interest to the mental health community in Colorado.
 Check out our calendar and find an event near you!

 CAP offers members educational services to promote professional development.
 CAP hosts monthly and annual events that showcase expert speakers to help members become better therapists and business people.
 Topics are timely and relevant, including psychological theory, psychotherapeutic techniques, alternative modalities, business best practices, use of technology/social media, and legislative updates.
 Educational webinars are also available to members.
 CAP’s Board Members can help members with supervision, registration, certification, and licensure.